 Crossing the Rubikon is set in the world of competitive Rubik’s Cube solving, and introduces Captain Hook as a champion speed-cuber whose hand is bitten off by a crocodile.
 This modern cartoon artist’smaximalist, absurd world is autobiographical, but she tells its stories by processing her reality into a decorative, escapist Neverland.

 How Modern Cartoon Artists are Shaping the Animation Industry

 Every single one of the modern cartoon artists listed has their own unique style and set of specialized skills that have earned them a spot in this blog.
 In some way or another, all of their skills have an inexplicable effect on the animation industry as a whole.

 Whether that be inspiring new animators by giving them the confidence to tell the stories they are passionate about or teaching them to think out of the box, each one of these modern cartoon artists has something valuable to offer.
 All of these modern cartoon artists have attracted a huge following all over the world because of this.

 It is clear to see that these modern cartoon artists have transcended the boundary of realism in their work and drawn on fantastical and out-of-this-world ideas to send messages to their audiences.

-If you’re interested in knowing more about animation and the business side of animation, check out our free masterclass, download a copy of our free marketing handbook, and check out our blog on “How to Start an Animation Studio”!
+If you’re interested in knowing more about animation and the business side of animation, check out our FREE TRAINING on How to Make Over $10,000 per Month as a Freelance Animator or Studio Owner and read our blog on “How to Start an Animation Studio”!